As we well see later, a similar method is also used to

 recommended, especially with XƎLATEX or LuaLATEX.
 From

-here on, I shall be concentrating on
+here on, I shall be using only

 biblatex.